 Using the Search heads, they can be visualized and analyzed using the graphical user interface.

-Using the Search peers, one will be able to save the searches and will be able to generate reports and also do analyzing by visualization dashboard.
+Using the Search peers, one will be able to save the searches and will be able to generate reports and also do analysis by visualization dashboard.

-Using the Knowledge objects, you will be able to enrich the existing unstructured data.
+Using Knowledge objects, you will be able to enrich the existing unstructured data.

 Related Page: Introduction To Splunk Rex

-So in this article, we have discussed different components that are available in Splunk tool and how they are utilized in real time.
+So in this article, we have discussed different components that are available in the Splunk tool and how they are utilized in real-time.
 The overall Splunk Architecture is explained by explaining each and every individual component.

 If you want to add any more topics to the topic and feel that they are vital, please comment in the “Comments” section.